 Not all of Mexico is warm and sunny — it actually can get pretty chilly, so don’t forget to pack the right clothes.
 We’ve got the packing tips you need to make sure you aren’t stuck wearing shorts and sandals in the cold.
 You wouldn’t think sunny Mexico would be the place you’d pack long sleeved shirts and pants…or even a coat, but it can be.
 ILP volunteers are living abroad in the northern, central part of Mexico (near the mountains) where it can get cold, especially at night.
 Who knew, right?

 We’ve talked to past ILP volunteers to get the scoop on the best things to pack so you are prepared for whatever weather this country can throw at you.
-All ILP volunteers are living pretty close to each other, even if you're in different cities which means you'll share the same weather (and these 8 perfect weekend getaways) so make sure you’re packing the right type of clothes:
+All ILP volunteers are living pretty close to each other, even if you're in different cities which means you'll share the same weather, the same weekend trips in Mexico, and few other similarities.

 So, It Actually Gets Pretty Cold